The Chosen Season 5 Confirmation, Cast & Everything We Know

 The Chosen

-Filming for The Chosen Season 5 officially began on April 11; and unless delays impact its scheduled 68-day shoot, production is expected to wrap in mid-June.
+Filming for The Chosen Season 5 officially began on April 11 with a scheduled 68-day shoot in Utah.
+The second half of production is currently ongoing at the show's facility in Midlothian, Texas.

-However, according to Desert News, Season 5 currently isn't expected to premiere until 2025.
+Despite speculation that the new season could debut in theaters as early as November or December, according to Deseret News, Season 5 currently isn't expected to premiere until 2025.

-While audiences are understandably eager to see what this fifth chapter holds, Episode 1 of Season 4 didn't debut until Sunday, June 2 and the eighth and final episode isn't set to stream until Thursday, June 27.
+While audiences are understandably eager to see what this fifth chapter holds, it's important to note that Episode 1 of Season 4 didn't debut until Sunday, June 2, and the eighth and final episode isn't set to stream until Thursday, June 27.

-This will then be followed by a projected August or September streaming release on streaming platforms like Peacock, Disney+, and Hulu.
+This will then be followed by a projected August or September streaming release on streaming platforms like Peacock, Amazon Prime Video, Disney+, and Hulu.

-Therefore, choosing to release Season 5 in November and December could be too much too soon and result in competition between the two seasons.
+So even if Season 5 is ready to release later this year, it could be too much too soon and even result in competition between the two seasons.

-Therefore, fans should expect Season 5's release in early 2025; and, given this season's subject matter, possibly in the Spring and timed up with 2025's Holy Week and Easter dates.
+Therefore, fans should expect Season 5's release in early 2025; and, given the season's subject matter, possibly in the Spring and timed up with 2025's Holy Week and Easter dates.

 Who Will Appear in The Chosen Season 5?